quantify-os/quantify-core/docs/usage.rst

 As their name implies, a Settable is a parameter you set values to, and a Gettable is a parameter you get values from.

 The interfaces for Settable and Gettable parameters are encapsulated in the :class:`~quantify.measurement.Settable` and :class:`~quantify.measurement.Gettable` helper classes respectively.
-We set values to Settables; these values populate an x-axis.
+We set values to Settables; these values populate an `X`-axis.
-Similarly, we get values from Gettables which populate a y-axis.
+Similarly, we get values from Gettables which populate a `Y`-axis.
-These classes define a set of mandatory and optional attributes the MeasurementControl recognizes and will use as part of the experiment, which are expanded up in the API Reference.
+These classes define a set of mandatory and optional attributes the :class:`~quantify.measurement.MeasurementControl` recognizes and will use as part of the experiment, which are expanded up in the API Reference.

 For ease of use, we do not require users to inherit from a Gettable/Settable class, and instead provide contracts in the form of JSON schemas to which these classes must fit.
-In addition to using a library which fits these contracts (such as the `qcodes.Parameter` family of classes) we can define our own Settables and Gettables.
+In addition to using a library which fits these contracts (such as the :class:`~qcodes.Parameter` family of classes) we can define our own Settables and Gettables.

 .. jupyter-execute::